Insight | BLUME with Nicolette Johnson

 NJ: Most memorable was installing the work in the space the day before the exhibition opening.
 I wish I could bottle he sense of pride, relief, and achievement I felt on that day!

-F: You shared on Instagram that your labour intensive works can take a toll on your physical body, how do you nurture your mind to ensure you stay well during the height of creatively stressful times?
+F: You shared on Instagram that your labour intensive works can take a toll on your physical body, how do you nurture your body and mind to ensure you stay well during the height of creatively stressful times?

 NJ: I struggle with severe anxiety at times and I can tell when it's getting really bad when I start coping with avoidance rather than dealing with a problem immediately.
 When I notice this happening I just have to summon the willpower to confront what I need to get done head on, and I find that taking walks, meditating, and starting with small tasks helps so much.
 Also talking to a psychologist!